CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

 <img src="DO_Analysis_files/figure-gfm/unnamed-chunk-11-1.png" style="display: block; margin: auto;" />
 Percent Saturation is even more heavily skewed.
-Although this is not a true percentage, it is effectively ratio of random variables, and so might be expected to be distributed closer to Cauchy.
+Although this is not a true percentage, it is effectively a ratio of random variables, and so might be expected to be distributed closer to Cauchy.

 ## Percent Saturation vs. DO